ctt-gob-es/oaw/docker/README.md

 </Context>
 ```

-Please note that this step is optional and should only be performed if you intend to change the database configuration.

 ### 4. Generating the War File

 Ensure that you have JDK version 8 installed beforehand, as higher versions are not compatible.